How to be a Coordinator

 7. Caroline checks off the orders as they come out of the truck.
 Since she started doing that, we don’t make nearly the amount of drop off screw-ups as we used to.

 8. The meat either goes into your coolers or in the shade or wherever.
+A blanket on a garage floor makes a great cooler.
+The blanket is then flipped over the orders.

 9. If the customer is there, they can get their meat right then.